 The Grant McBride Baths

-The only ocean pool on the Central Coast, the Grant McBride Baths at The Entrance is a popular swimming spot for families and lap swimmers.
+The Grant McBride Baths at The Entrance is a popular swimming spot for families and lap swimmers.
 The Baths have a 50 metre outdoor pool, 22 metre lap pool, a children’s wading pool and amenities.

 The baths are open all year round (free entry), from 6am to 6pm during summer and 7am to 3pm during winter.

-Between 29 September 2018 and 30 April 2019, the baths are supervised from 9am to 5pm and from 9am to 6pm during the Christmas school holiday period.
+Between 28 September 2019 and 27 April 2020, the baths are supervised from 9am to 5pm and from 9am to 6pm during the peak Christmas school holiday period.

-Each year, from October to April, Central Coast Council monitors and reports on the water quality of 21 local swimming areas.
-This includes ten ocean beaches, six lagoon sites and five tidal baths and rock pools.
+Each year, in the swimming season from October to April, Central Coast Council monitors water quality for swim-safety once a week and reports on the water quality of 32 local swimming areas.
+This includes 15 ocean beaches, four lagoon sites and 13 tidal baths and rock pools.
+Outside of the swimming season from May to September sites are sampled monthly.

 Dog friendly beaches